ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 * [From SAP S/4HANA Core Data Services (CDS) to the Common Data Model (CDM) on Azure Data Lake Gen2 (ADLS Gen2)](https://github.com/ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO)

 ![Microsoft Common Data Model](https://powerbiblogscdn.azureedge.net/wp-content/uploads/2021/04/CDM-universe-graphic.png)

+5. __Azure Synapse serverless pool to create SQL views on parquet files__

+For enabling the data exploration and discovery use case on the SAP data stored in the data lake, the parquet files were queried using Synapse Serverless SQL Pools and T-SQL.
+Key aspect for efficient and fast data exploration is the option to create SQL views with auto detection (infer) of the schema from the underlying data lake files.